genomematt/AmBiVErT/README.txt

                         Output a precomputed hash table that matches amplicons exactly to references.
 Used to speed up matching with --hashtable
+  --alignments ALIGNMENTS
-  --show_alignments     Print a formatted text version of variant containing
+                        Print a formatted text version of variant containing alignments to a file. "-" will print to stderr --prefix PREFIX       Shorthand specification of --forward, --reverse, --countfile and --outfile. --forward =
-                        alignments to stdout
-  --prefix PREFIX       Shorthand specification of --forward, --reverse,
-                        --countfile and --outfile --forward =
                         <prefix>_R1.fastq.gz --reverse = <prefix>_R2.fastq.gz
                         --outfile = <prefix>.vcf --countfile = <prefix>.counts

 Additional tools for simulating amplicon data
 ---------------------------------------------